 Crescente Ensemble

 The meaning of crescente is “growing and increasing.”
 Students in Crescente Ensemble build on the foundational skills they previously learned as beginners.
 Crescente Ensemble primarily serves woodwind, brass, and percussion students.
 Students will grow in the knowledge of their own instrument, music theory concepts, and their ability to work with an ensemble and director.
 They will also have the opportunity to be in a fun community of fellow musicians.
-Crescente Ensemble will use a combination of a band method book, Bach chorales, and additional pieces of music throughout the school year.
+Crescente Ensemble will use a combination of a band method book, assorted exercises, games, anddditional pieces of music throughout the school year.
 Crescente Ensemble will perform in a concert at the end of each semester and will have additional opportunities to serve our community by playing for retirement homes, churches, and/or other venues.

 At Overture, we have group rehearsals one day a week.
 As a result, the bulk of the “work” happens at home during the rest of the week as students practice to reinforce the lessons learned in rehearsals.
 Practice time at home is imperative for growth as a musician.